ServiceStack/ServiceStackVS/docs/angular-spa.md

 ![](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/npm-install-on-create.png)

-**For Visual Studio 2012 developers**, we have included shortcuts to the 4 main grunt tasks using batch files in the `wwwroot_build` folder.
+**For Visual Studio 2012 developers**, we have included shortcuts to the 3 main Gulp tasks using batch files in the `wwwroot_build` folder.
 This is due to the [Task Runner Explorer extension](http://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) only supporting Visual Studio 2013 Update 3 and above.

 ### Managing front-end dependencies